AlexPoupakis/Workshop--Intro-to-Game-Mechanics/README.md

 ## How to run
 Firstly, you need to [install the latest version of Processing](https://processing.org/download/).
-Afterwards, download this repository to your computer.
+Afterwards, download this repository to your computer and extract it.
+Then, navigate to the extracted folder, go to the shooter_game directory, open the shooter_game.pde file with the Processing IDE and run it from there.

+## Final Notes
+* You can export the sketch to a standalone, runnable application for your OS.
+* You _**need**_ to have the same name in the sketch's folder and the .pde file containing the `setup()` and `draw()` methods.
+* Happy coding! :)

 ## Disclaimer